Updated: Jul 8

 1. The bridge represents the only crossing of the river for the 22,000 people that live in the township which is a major commercial hub for the district.
 In the event of a catastrophic even such as the Edgecumbe Earthquake evacuation of the town will be difficult.

-2. Traffic flow is heavy and it is not unusual for traffic to be banked up as far as Domain Road and Francis Street.
+3. Traffic flow is heavy and it is not unusual for traffic to be banked up as far as Domain Road and Francis Street or even Commerce Street.

-3. A boat harbor has recently been approved to be located on the northern bank of the river just upstream of the bridge.
+4. A boat harbor has recently been approved to be located on the northern bank of the river just downstream of the bridge.
 This is likely to significantly increase congestion on the bridge and approaches.

 Richard P Keenan.
 Foundation Loads due to Lateral Spreading at the Landing Road Bridge, Whakatāne.
 Department of Civil Engineering, University of Canterbury (EQC.funded project 93/175)